by Neil Nisbet

 To most people culture is nothing more than a transient stocking filler on their way to more important matters, an interesting sideshow for a particular moment in time.
 Our hedonistic generation can dismiss the entire culture effort with a pithy slice of circular reasoning before retiring back to the beach.

-With dance this position is easier to adopt because unlike a book for example there is nothing tangible for you to hold in your hand or quote lines from in conversation with others to make yourself sound impressive.
+With dance, this position is easier to adopt because unlike a book, for example, there is nothing tangible for you to hold in your hand or quote lines from in conversation with others to make yourself sound impressive.
 With theatre you have a script with words that can trigger a relationship to your own situation or the words resonate because they were funny, abusive, shocking, poignant, etc.

 Dance for the most part is just bodies moving on stage with or without music, getting anything that is personally engaging from most dance performances takes a level of concentration and observation that is beyond most people in our hyper edited world of instant gratification.
-Patience is optional in today ‘s cultural experience as most forms of modern entertainment are so loud and obnoxious they can simply jack hammer their way into your head.
+Patience is optional in today’s cultural experience as most forms of modern entertainment are so loud and obnoxious they can simply jack hammer their way into your head.

-Here at Article19 we have to concede that many times Joe Public has a point when looking at dance from the outside and wondering why their money is spent making work that appears to be beyond all but the person who made it.
-In our recent reviews of the Capture film series not one film scored more than five stars out of ten.
+Here at Article19 we have to concede that many times Joe Public has a point when looking at dance from the outside and wondering why their money is spent making work that appears to be beyond all but the person who created it.
+In our recent reviews of the ‘Capture’ film series not one film scored more than five stars out of ten.
 Our reviewer, a lover of film to an almost zealot like level, became increasingly frustrated at the uninspiring imagery and ideas he was forced to watch on our behalf.

 Hitting A Sticky Wicket

 Neither the artists themselves nor the back room staff that present the public face of publicly funded artistic work to the masses helps the situation.
-Arts related advocacy materials are filled with ‘culture-speak ‘ where comprehensive meaningful communication has been reduced to sound bites and ‘key phrases ‘.
+Arts related advocacy materials are filled with “culture-speak” where comprehensive meaningful communication has been reduced to sound bites and “key phrases”.
 How many times have you read an arts document or attended a seminar where the buzz words were coming so thick and fast it made your head hurt and seriously impacted on your desire to go on living?

 Culture vultures love numbers because they can use them to paint a convincing argument for the success of a particular project.
 The formula is very simple; the more people that are involved in a particular project or the more people that see a particular performance the greater the artistic impact of that particular piece of work or so they would have you believe.

+“Circular Reasoning means that you have already arrived at the correctness of your statement: for example, the statement “prisoners are getting what they deserve when they face the death penalty.”
 The problem here is that whether or not they are getting what they deserve is exactly the moral question that is up for grabs!
 The statement offers no argument as to why prisoners deserve the death penalty and is a good example of circular reasoning.

 The term Circular Reasoning is any train of argument in which the conclusion you are arguing for has already been stated-implicitly or explicitly in the supporting reasons for giving that conclusion.
 In other words, circular reasoning ha the following form, P is true because of P.”